tomasrodriguess/LEGO_marketplace/README.md

 5. **Role-Based Permissions**:
    - Normal users have restricted access to certain features (e.g., listing Lego sets).
-   - Staff users (via `is_noderator`) can create, update, and delete Lego sets, as well as manage transactions.
+   - Staff users (via `is_moderator`) can create, update, and delete Lego sets, as well as manage transactions.

 6. **Collection Management**:
    - Users can manage their personal Lego collections (add, remove, view).